samarth-29/BizList/README.md

 Technical Requirements
 - Node.jS
 - CouchDB
-- Futon Interface - Web Based tools to manage collection of data
+- Fauxton Interface - Web Based tools to manage collection of data
-- Node-COuchdb Module - To interact with CouchDB in Node application
+- Node-Couchdb Module - To interact with CouchDB in Node application
 - Foundation UI

 To Install CouchDB in ubuntu: